goadesign/examples/tracing/README.md

 # Tracing Example

-This example illustrates how to use the tracing and AWS X-Ray middleware in goa v2.
+This example illustrates how to use the tracing and AWS X-Ray middleware in Goa v3.

 ## Server Tracing Setup

-Tracing middleware can be mounted on the `net/http` `Handler` for HTTP transport or when initializing a gRPC server for gRPC transport.
+The tracing middleware can be mounted on the `net/http` `Handler` for HTTP transport or when initializing a gRPC server for gRPC transport.
 The ordering of mounting the tracing and X-Ray middleware is important as shown below.